 Common infectious bacteria for which the Company is developing novel therapeutic products include S. aureus and other Staphylococcal (Staph) species, many strains of which are now resistant to most commercially-available antibiotics.
 The health threat and economic consequences of many common infections are now catastrophic in both the developing and the developed world.

 S. aureus is a common bacterium that may be found on the skin and in the nasal passages of healthy people.
 It is known to incite serious, life-threatening infections of the respiratory tract and cardiovascular system, including the blood stream, plus infections of bone, soft tissue, skin and eye.
-Forms of S. aureus that are resistant to methicillin and other antibiotics are known as Methicillin-Resistant Staphylococcus aureus (MRSA).
-Vancomycin is generally used to treat resistant Staphylococcal infections with some success.
-However, a more resistant form of S. aureus, known as Vancomycin-Intermediate-Resistant S. aureus (VISA) has emerged to complicate treatment.
-The most troublesome form of antibiotic-resistant S. aureus is known as Vancomycin-Resistant S. aureus (VRSA).
+Forms of S. aureus that are resistant to methicillin and other antibiotics are known as Methicillin Resistant Staphylococcus aureus (MRSA).
+Vancomycin is generally

 MSSA is a form of S. aureus that is or may be resistant to many common antibiotics, but that is sensitive to methicillin.
 MSSA is also responsible for serious infections in patients of all ages.
-Infection by MSSA may be encountered in hospital, clinic or community settings, and is increasingly common among patient groups that have had recent hospitalizations or otherwise crowded conditions, such as among sporting teams, military situations, confinement or incarceration, or who were in close contact with animals.
-MSSA cannot be excluded from serious consideration when a Staph infection is being evaluated.
+Infection by MSSA may be encountered in hospital, clinic or community settings, and is increasingly common among patient groups that have had recent hospitalizations or otherwise crowded conditions, such as among sporting teams, military situations, con+nement or incarceration, or who were in close contact with animals.
+MSSA cannot be excluded from serious consideration when a Staph infection is

-VAP is characterized as pneumonia of infectious origin in a patient on ventilator, which results in fluid accumulation in lung alveoli.
+VAP is characterized as pneumonia of infectious origin in a patient on ventilator, which results in Yuid accumulation in lung alveoli.
 VAP is distinguished from other pneumonias by the inciting pathogen, the antibiotic treatments administered, and the methods of diagnosis, prognosis and prevention.
-In order to have VAP, the patient must be on a ventilator.
-It is the fact that the patient is on a ventilator that defines VAP, not the infectious agent.
+In order

 VAP that is incited by MRSA, one of the key pathogens associated with VAP, is referred to as MRSA-VAP.
 Patients on ventilator are already sick and highly likely to become infected with MRSA and develop MRSA-VAP, which has a high rate of mortality among all patients on ventilator, and most especially among the elderly.

-Bacteremia is the presence of bacteria in the blood, which may be caused by dental work, catheterization of the urinary tract, surgical treatment of an abscess or infected wound, or colonization of indwelling devices, especially intravenous and intracardiac catheters, urethral catheters or ostomy devices and tubes.
+and tubes.
 Bacteremia secondary to infection usually originates in the genitourinary (GU) or gastrointestinal (GI) tract, or on the skin.
 Chronically ill patients, immunocompromised patients and injection drug users have an increased risk of bacteremia.
-MRSA is a common, dangerous and difficult-to-treat inciting agent of bacteremia.
+MRSA is a common, dangerous and di\cult-totreat inciting agent of bacteremia.

 The anti-infectives market is a major therapeutic category, having global sales of about $45 billion, with the majority ($31 billion) in antibiotics.